ComplianceMar 2026~6 min

 What the Renters' Rights Act actually means for letting agents — a practical guide

-What changed on 1 May 2026
+What changes on 1 May 2026

 Pet requests.
 Tenants have the right to request permission to keep a pet.
 Landlords must respond within 42 days and can only refuse on reasonable grounds.
 If they don't respond, consent is deemed granted.